Caswell County, North Carolina: Economic history (1800-2020s)

+In 2020, the Caswell County Chamber of Commerce profiled a “vibrant art community” centered on Milton Studio Art Gallery in Milton, representing more than sixty regional artists and reflecting the county’s longstanding arts heritage, including earlier painters such as Maud Gatewood and Benjamin Forrest Williams.

+State and county-led investments in education, including the multi-million dollar renovation of Bartlett Yancey High School in 2022, have supported workforce development by modernizing facilities and broadening opportunities through Piedmont Community College.

+While water and sewer infrastructure needs have been pressing concerns in communities such as Yanceyville, Caswell County's location, available commercial properties, land primed for development, relatively low property taxes, and other contributing factors have fostered its continued economic development.

 Civil War period

-In May 1861, North Carolina with some reluctance joined the Confederacy, which by then was at war with the Union.
+In May 1861, North Carolina, albeit with some reluctance, joined the Confederacy, which by then was at war with the Union.
 Caswell County provided troops, clothing, food, and tobacco in support of the war effort.
 Companies A, C, and D of the North Carolina Thirteenth Regiment consisted almost entirely of county enlistments.
-The area's soldiers fought in every major Civil War battle and there were many casualties.
+Men from the county served in North Carolina regiments that fought in many major Eastern Theater battles and suffered heavy casualties.

-In Caswell County in January 1862, a significant number of African Americans fled slavery.
+At the 1860 U.S. census, 58.7 percent of Caswell County's population was enslaved.
+In January 1862, numerous African Americans in the county fled slavery.
 Seven patrol squads comprising 34 individuals were dispatched to Yanceyville in search of them.
-It is unknown if any were able to find safe haven behind Union lines.
+Whether any found safe haven behind Union lines at Fort Monroe in Hampton, Virginia, or elsewhere is unknown.

 In the spring of 1862, salt used for meat preservation was rationed, which was a statewide measure.
 As the war raged on, the county's inhabitants faced food shortages.
 Daily necessities were in short supply.
 Speculators benefitted while most remained in need.

-The minutes of the Caswell County Court of Pleas and Quarter Sessions from January 1863 to July 1866 were either lost or destroyed.
-Consequently, it is difficult for researchers to ascertain what was occurring in the county's court system during this period.
+The minutes of the Caswell County Court of Pleas and Quarter Sessions from January 1863 to July 1866 were lost or destroyed; as a result, that court’s proceedings for this period—including matters affecting the county’s enslaved population—are not preserved in its minute books.

-At the 1860 U.S. census, 58.7 percent of Caswell County's population was enslaved.
-Due to the Emancipation Proclamation in January 1863, enslaved African Americans in Confederate territory were recognized as free individuals by the executive branch of the U.S. federal government.
-They gained military protection upon crossing into Union-controlled areas or through the advance of federal troops.
+Following the Emancipation Proclamation (January 1, 1863), enslaved people in areas of rebellion were recognized as free by the U.S. federal government and could obtain military protection upon reaching Union lines or as federal troops advanced.

-Many African Americans likely either fled or attempted to flee the area between 1863 and the war's end.
-Most remained confined behind Confederate lines until Union forces occupied much of the state during the Carolinas campaign in 1865.
+Because Caswell County remained behind Confederate lines until Union forces advanced into the North Carolina Piedmont during the Carolinas campaign in March–April 1865, opportunities to reach Union protection were limited.
+While numerous African Americans fled or tried to flee the region between 1863 and the war’s end to gain freedom permanently, most remained confined behind Confederate lines until April 1865.